dcmouyard/recipes/chicken-teriyaki.md

 # Chicken Teriyaki

+★★★★★

 Serves: 4-6
+Time: 60 minutes

-You also keep the bone in, but move the oven rack down to 12 inches from the broiler and cook for  20-26 minutes.
+You can also keep the bone in, but move the oven rack down to 12 inches from the broiler and cook for  20-26 minutes.

 ## Ingredients